chartit/django-chartit/docs/index.rst

 Required JavaScript Libraries
 =============================

-The following JavaScript Libraries are required for using Django-Chartit 2.
+The following JavaScript Libraries are required for using Django-Chartit.

 - `jQuery <http://jquery.com>`_
 - `Highcharts <http://highcharts.com>`_

-.. note:: While ``Django-Chartit 2`` itself is licensed under the BSD license, ``Highcharts`` is licensed under the `Highcharts license
+.. note:: While ``Django-Chartit`` itself is licensed under the BSD license, ``Highcharts`` is licensed under the `Highcharts license
    <http://www.highcharts.com/license>`_ and ``jQuery`` is licensed under both
    MIT License and GNU General Public License (GPL) Version 2.
 It is your own